msobura/SQLServerEnum/README.md

 		It has to be filtered in this way:
 			OrderStatusID IN (SELECT Approved FROM Enum.vSalesOrderHeader_Status)

+	- Probably it differs even more when it comes to multiple const values in IN operator, e.g.
+		Instead of:
+			OrderStatusID = (3, 4, 6)
+		It has to be filter with JOIN to the view
+			JOIN Enum.vSalesOrderHeader_Status AS SOHS ON SOH.Status = SOHS.Backordered OR SOH.Status = SOHS.Rejected OR SOH.Status = SOHS.Cancelled

 	- Can't be used in indexed views (only const value can be used in indexed views).

-	- Problematic with multiple const values Unfortunately query optimizer is not able to estimate accurate number of rows when the operator IN is used.
-Query optimizer can’t estimate accurate number of rows even when the underling view is declared on top of const values.